open-AIMS/ereefs-visualisation-portal-static-website/README.md

 # Elevation missing problem

 If you select an elevation then change to a time step for which that elevation is not available, you will get "Media not available".
 To get this scenario I have mocked the response from the metadata API.
-In order to replicate, run `cp mock_response_2_into_1.json _site/mock_response.json` before `quarto preview`.
+In order to replicate, run `cp mock_response_2_into_1.json _site/mock_response.json` before `quarto preview`, then click on [Nathan (March 2015) link](http://localhost:6718/gbr4/temp-wind-salt-current/#year=2015;month=3) on the homepage.

 # TODO items after first round feedback